zonble/flutter_animated_play_button/README.md

 To use the widget, just creates an instance of it and place it into your Widget tree.
 You can specify its `child` or `color` as well.

+The package is derived from the app "KKBOX Kids".

 ## Installation

 Add the following line to your `pubspec.yaml` file of your Flutter project: